 The legitimacy of International Governance: The UN and the Concept of Collective Security

-The seminar concentrates on the institutional set-up of the United Nations (UN), the concept of collective security and the competences of the Security Council in cases of international conflict.
-It also addresses successes and failures of the UN in managing global security.
+The seminar concentrates on the institutional set-up of the United Nations (UN), the concept of collective security, and the competencies of the Security Council in cases of international conflict.
+It also addresses the successes and failures of the UN in managing global security.

 The Legitimacy of International Governance: The Legitimacy of the UN

 Discussion on institutions and procedures of the United Nations from a normative.
 In particular, the seminar focuses on the questions of the legitimacy of international institutions and their power over states and populations.
 Not least it gives the chance to reflect on the potential meanings of democracy in a global context.